Pediatric Overuse Injuries

 Coaches Education and Medical Supervision to Overuse Injuries

-Pediatric athletes, parents, and coaches need to have a good understanding of signs and symptoms of overuse injuries.
+Pediatric athletes, parents, and coaches need to have a good understanding of the signs and symptoms of overuse injuries.
 The athletes should know that they need to speak up to coaches, parents, and the medical staff when such signs and symptoms occur.
-Coaches of pediatric athletes should have proper certification and training with relation to sports safety, growth and development, and common medical conditions or concerns.
+Coaches of pediatric athletes should have proper certification and training in relation to sports safety, growth and development, and common medical conditions or concerns.
 Additionally, all pediatric sports practices and events should be supervised by adults with an understanding of monitoring pediatric overuse injuries and health care professionals with training in pediatric sports injuries should be available for referral should such injuries occur.

 Sports Alterations Can Reduce Injuries

-To reduce pediatric overuse injuries, limitation of repetitive sport activities should occur.
+To reduce pediatric overuse injuries, the limitation of repetitive sports activities should occur.
 There may need to be alterations to rules in youth sports to reduce overuse injuries where such rules are lacking.
 Additionally, it should be ensured that there is adequate time for recovery when performing repetitive activities such as throwing to prevent overuse injuries.
 It is recommended that limits for throwing and types of throwing are established to prevent overuse injuries.